AITHM/ACMI/src/webinars/auscmi-webinar-covid-19-is-not-over-how-can-modelling-inform-preparation-for-the-rest-of-2022.md

 ---
-title: "AUSCMI Webinar - COVID-19 is not over: how can modelling inform preparation for the rest of 2022."
+title: AUSCMI Webinar - How can modelling inform preparation for the rest of 2022.
 date: 2022-02-08T02:45:35.186Z
 duration: 60
 preview: "Australian COVID-19 Modelling Initiative (AUSCMI) Webinar: featuring